Generic Name: aripiprazole (AR-i-PIP-ra-zole)

 If OVERDOSE is suspected:

-Store aripiprazole solution at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store aripiprazole solution at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Throw away any unused medicine after the bottle has been open for 6 months.
 Throw away any unused medicine after the expiration date on the bottle has passed.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep aripiprazole solution out of the reach of children and away from pets.

 - If you have any questions about aripiprazole solution, please talk with your doctor, pharmacist, or other health care provider.